 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-The Company's approach is to forecast future cash flows to ensure that it will have sufficient liquidity to meet its obligations when due.
+The Company's approach to managing liquidity risk is to forecast future cash flows to ensure that it will have sufficient liquidity to meet its obligations when due.
 To ensure the Company has sufficient cash on hand, the Company prepares annual capital and operating budgets which are regularly monitored and updated as considered necessary.
-As at

-December 31, 2015, the Company had working capital of \$4.0 million and is required to incur qualifying expenditures of \$2.6 million before December 31, 2016 as a result of the flow-through share financing discussed in note 16.
-Given that cash flow from operations are negative, the Company is dependent on additional sources of financing required in 2016.
+As at December 31, 2016, the Company had working capital of \$2.9 million and is required to incur a further \$1.9 million of qualifying expenditures before December 31, 2017 as a result of the flow-through share financing discussed in note 16.
+Given that cash flow from operations are negative, the Company is dependent on additional sources of financing in 2017.

-As at December 31, 2015, the Company is committed to trade payables and other operating leases as set out in the following table on an undiscounted basis:
+As at December 31, 2016, the Company is committed to trade payables and other operating leases as set out in the following table on an undiscounted basis:

 Between

 3 months Between Between

 Up to 3 and 12 1 and 2 2 and 5 Over

 months months years years 5 years Total

 Trade payables and

-accrued liabilities \$ 349 \$ - \$ - \$ - \$ - \$ 349
+accrued liabilities \$ 260 \$ - \$ - \$ - \$ - \$ 260

-Operating leases 40 26 - - - 66
+Operating leases 40 21 - - - 61

-Total \$ 389 \$ 26 \$ - \$ - \$ - \$ 415
+Total \$ 300 \$ 21 \$ - \$ - \$ - \$ 321

-As at December 31, 2015, the Company had guaranteed certain liabilities by issuing \$1,026 thousand (December 31, 2014 - \$1,090 thousand) of irrevocable standby letters of credit.
+As at December 31, 2016, the Company had guaranteed certain liabilities by issuing \$1,026 thousand (December 31, 2015 - \$1,026 thousand) of irrevocable standby letters of credit.
 The Company backs the letters of credit with investments which have been recorded on the financial statements as restricted cash (note 7).
 The Company does not include restricted cash in its working capital when analyzing its liquidity requirements.
 The majority of the guarantees relate to environmental rehabilitation provisions.